 - a.
-To service existing development, including redevelopment and extensions to existing buildings; - Where partial services are necessary to address failed individual on-site sewage and water services in existing development; or - c.
-Within Settlement Areas, to allow for infilling and minor rounding out of existing development on partial services provided that site conditions are suitable for the long-term provision of such services with no negative impacts. - d.
-In the Rural Area on existing lots of record where this would represent a logical and financially viable connection to the existing partial service and provided that site conditions are suitable for the long-term provision of such services with no negative impacts.
-The extension of partial services in the Rural Area shall only be permitted to address failed individual onsite sewage and individual on-site water services for existing development.
+Where partial services are necessary to address failed individual on-site sewage and water services in existing development; or - b.
+Within Settlement Areas, to allow for infilling and minor rounding out of existing development on partial services provided that site conditions are suitable for the long-term provision of such services with no negative impacts. - c.
+In the Rural Area on existing lots of record where this would represent a logical financially and viable connection to the existing partial service and provided that site conditions are suitable for the long-term provision of such services with no negative impacts.
+The extension of partial services in the Rural Area shall only be permitted to address failed individual onsite sewage and

-- 5. Stormwater facilities will be designed and constructed using practices best management including the prevention of increased contaminant loads, minimizing changes in water balance and erosion, maximizing the use of vegetation, stormwater attenuation and re-use and by not increasing risks to human health and safety and property damage. - 6.
+- individual on-site water services for existing development. - 5.
+Stormwater facilities will be designed and constructed using best management practices including the prevention of increased contaminant loads, minimizing changes in water and balance erosion, maximizing the use of vegetation, stormwater attenuation and re-use and by not increasing risks to human health and safety and property damage. - 6.
 In the Rural Area development may be serviced with on-site individual water and sewage services provided: - a.
-The proponent provides a letter from the approval authority stating that the site is suitable for sewage disposal; and the proponent provides a letter from a hauled sewage provider stating that there is sufficient reserve sewage system capacity off-site for hauled sewage.
+The proponent provides a letter from the approval authority stating that the site is suitable for sewage disposal; and the proponent provides a letter from a hauled sewage provider stating that there is

-- b.
-The proponent demonstrates that a potable supply of water is available unless otherwise exempted by the Ontario Building Code. - c.
+- sufficient reserve sewage system capacity off-site for hauled sewage - the letter is to be from the holder of an Environmental Compliance Approval (ECA) for an approved septage disposal facility. - b.
+The proponent demonstrates that a potable supply of water is available unless otherwise exempted by the Safe Drinking Water Act (SDWA). - c.
 The lot size and configuration and site conditions are suitable for the long-term provision of water and sewage services with no negative impacts. - d.
-That a servicing options statement and hydrogeological report prepared by a qualified professional is submitted for a plan of subdivision. - e.
-That the Municipality will not provide the unjustified or uneconomical extension of infrastructure to the Rural Area (e.g., extension of municipal sewage and water systems).
+That a servicing options statement and hydrogeological report prepared by a qualified professional is submitted for a plan of subdivision.

-f.
-Planning for water and sewage systems in the Rural Area shall consider the requirements of the Ministry of the Environment.
-Conservation and Parks Guideline D-5-4 Technical Guideline for On-Site Individual Sewade Systems: Water Quality Impact Risk Guideline D-5-5 Assessment.
-Technical Guideline for Private Wells: Water Supply Assessment, Guideline D-5-4 Technical Guideline for Individual On-Site
+- e.
+That the Municipality will not provide the unjustified or uneconomical extension of infrastructure to the Rural Area (e.g., extension of municipal sewage and water systems). - f.
+Planning for water sewage systems in the Rural Area shall consider the requirements of the Ministry the Environment.
+Conservation and Parks Guideline D-5-4 Technical Guideline for Individual On-Systems: Site Sewage Water Quality Impact Risk Assessment, Guideline D-5-5 Technical Guideline for Private Wells: Water Supply Assessment, Guideline D-5-4 Technical Guideline for Individual On-Site Sewage Systems: Water Quality Impact Risk Assessment, Guideline D-5-5 and Technical Guideline Private Wells: Water Supply Assessment.